What are the Sustainable Development Goals?

 Similarly, while it is not expected that companies can align their goals with all 17 SDGs, they are expected to identify which goals are most relevant to their business and where they have an opportunity to contribute to the goals through the full value chain of their business.
 It is therefore important to approach the SDGs in an attentive and streamlined manner to ensure you focus in on areas where your actions have real and tangible impacts.

-Best practice for business action on SDGs - our approach and services
+Best practice for business action and the SDGs

 We have developed this short guide on the steps your business can follow to identify which goals are most relevant to your business, and how you can set targets against these to drive measurable impact.